sophiajt/jntrnr.github.io/content/2016-08-03-helping-out-with-rust-errors.md

 help you see if the error has been updated to the new format.

-If you can find a test case that needs to be updated, file an issue like one of those listed in the "list of errors" link and cc @jonathandturner.
+If you can find a test case that needs to be updated, file an issue like one of those listed in the "list of errors" link and cc @jntrnr.
 I can help get the error updated to the new format and tag the error so that others can find it.

 # I love writing docs!